PasioteStudio/duolingo-alarm-app/SECURITY.md

 ### Reporting a Vulnerability

-Please report all security vulnerabilities to basulabs.developer@gmail.com, and I will reply back to you as soon as possible, typically within 48 hours.
+Please report all security vulnerabilities to support@pasiotestudio.hu, and I will reply back to you as soon as possible, typically within 48 hours.